Cryptocurrency Donations are on the Rise as Bitcoins Price Continues to Surge

 By The Giving Block on February 17, 2021

-Register Now!
-Join America's Charities and The Giving Block for a webinar on March 2 at 3pm ET to learn how cryptocurrency works and why you should add it to your nonprofit's fundraising mix to diversify your revenue stream.
+Watch Now!
+Watch the America's Charities and The Giving Block webinar to learn how cryptocurrency works and why you should add it to your nonprofit's fundraising mix to diversify your revenue stream.